38Slava/soundcloud-react-native/README.md

 3. In constants/constants.js change ```REQUEST_URL``` to your ip adress.
 Live port 3000.
 4. type ```react-native run-android```

-To back in navigetion use swipe like on ios.
+To back in navigation use swipe like on ios.

 ##Screens
 ![Main scene](https://github.com/38Slava/soundcloud-react-native/blob/master/Screenshot_2016-01-25-21-22-35.jpg "Main scene")